Addressing Subtle Words and Actions

 ~Immediately improve the impact of bias by simply disrupting thoughts.~

 You are here because you desire to learn more about unconscious bias.
 You understand that bias in the learning environment, workplace, and even bias in AI technology can reinscribe trauma for black girls/women.
 You know there is a need to dismantle the current perspective.
 You want to be empowered or empower others to change their perspective disrupt bias!

 I am here to help you:

-understand the psychological impact of microaggressions on students of color
+understand the psychological impact of unconscious bias on black girls/women

 Dr. Misty D. Freeman